chrisnmorrison/openmastery/learn/java/fundamentals/data-types.md

 double myDouble = 234.22544444d;
 ```

-The above numbers use the standard, well-known base 10 decimal number system (i.e. the numbers we use everyday!).
+The above numbers use the standard, well-known base 10 decimal number system (i.e. the numbers we use every day!).
 You can also represent numbers in hexadecimal, octal, and binary.
 As a beginner, don't worry about this.
 These are for special situations, e.g. you may prefer hexadecimal when doing embedded programming.

 ```java
 int binary = 0b01001; // base 2